RickofManc/bury-books/README.md

 - [x] Each book in the list should display the book cover, title, subtitle, all authors, number of pages and description.
 - [x] You should be able to select on a book anywhere on the page by clicking on them, it should be clear the user has made a selection, add a class of is-selected.
 - [x] You should be able to click on a selected book a second time to remove the class.
+- ***I have opted for a 3000ms ease-in-out style to feedback to users which books they have hovered over.***
 - [x] Reloading the page should remember the state of the selected books.
 - [ ] Use the last two books from the JSON array and display those in the 'Featured' books column only.
 - [ ] The book description should be a maximum of 140 characters.

 <br/>